vidalab/dtab-user-guide/source/includes/_sheet.md

 ### Drawing on grid

 A chart can be drawn directly on the sheet grid.
-A GridView element needs to be first initialized using *Dtab.GridView* class constructor.
+A GridView element needs to be first initialized using *NxSheet.GridView* class constructor.
 It has the following optional attributes:

 * id - charting element (div) id (without '#').
 * pos - x and y position object relative to the grid for the element, *{x:0, y:0}* as default.